If you can't find anyone else to work on your TR-909, I can do repair

 which have longer lives and are less likely to leak than ordinary

-I could also install a cylindrical CR1/2AA lithium battery in a little
+I can also install a cylindrical CR1/2AA non-rechargeable lithium

-holder, within the battery compartment.
-These have a very low
+battery in a holder, within the battery compartment.
+These have a

-self-discharge rate, and so would probably work for many decades.
+self-discharge rate, and so will probably work for many decades.

 alkaline batteries.
 When fresh these are typically specified as